akhilthomas236/sonarqube-mcp-npm/README.md

    - Ensure `SONARQUBE_URL` and `SONARQUBE_TOKEN` are properly set
    - Test connection: `curl -u your-token: $SONARQUBE_URL/api/projects/search`

+### SonarQube API Parameter Errors

+If you encounter API errors related to invalid parameters:

+1. **"additionalFields components must be one of..."**
+   - This error has been fixed in version 1.0.2+
+   - Update to the latest version: `npm update -g mcp-sonarqube`
+   - The server now uses valid `additionalFields` values: `rules,users,comments`

+2. **Invalid parameter values:**
+   - Check that your SonarQube version supports the API endpoints being used
+   - Some parameters may have different valid values in different SonarQube versions
+   - Refer to your SonarQube instance's API documentation at: `{SONARQUBE_URL}/web_api`

 ### Network and Authentication Issues

 1. **Connection errors:**